mariollesta/my-own-wc/README.md

 ## About

-Following the guidelines of the [Coding Challenges blog](https://codingchallenges.fyi/), the goal of this project is the development of a proprietary version of the Unix command line tool wc.
+Following the guidelines of the [Coding Challenges blog](https://codingchallenges.fyi/), the goal of this project is the development of a proprietary version of the Unix command line tool wc, which it's been called **_mywc_**.

 The wc command is used to count the number of lines, words and bytes in a text file passed as a parameter.
 On the other hand, if no text file is specified, the command will read from the standard input.